nesro/plain-tex-slides/README.md

 # BI-TEX semestral project

-This is a semestral project for the [BI-TEX](http://petr.olsak.net/typotex.html "BI-TEX") course on [FIT CTU](http://fit.cvut.cz/ "Czech Technical University in Prague - Faculty of Information Technology") held by the wizard of TeX: [RNDr.
-Petr Olšák](http://petr.olsak.net/ "Petr Olšák"), the creator of the great [OPMax plainTeX macros](http://petr.olsak.net/opmac-e.html "OPmac") plainTeX macros.
+This is a semestral project for the [BI-TeX](http://petr.olsak.net/typotex.html "BI-TeX") course on [FIT CTU](http://fit.cvut.cz/ "Czech Technical University in Prague - Faculty of Information Technology") held by the wizard of TeX: [RNDr.
+Petr Olšák](http://petr.olsak.net/ "RNDr.
+Petr Olšák"), the creator of the great [OPMac plainTeX macros](http://petr.olsak.net/opmac-e.html "OPmac").